filecoin-project/venus-docs/docs/advanced/Multisig-wallet.md

 Threshold: 3 / 4
 ```
 > Generally, to agree to a proposal, you only need to use the approve instruction and specify the multisig address and the ID in the multi signer address Transactions state
-- multisigAddress： Operation multisig address
+- multisigAddress: Operation multisig address
-- messageId： The TxID returned by the propose operation can be found in the inspect instruction
+- messageId: The TxID returned by the propose operation can be found in the inspect instruction
-- proposerAddress：Proposed originator wallet address
+- proposerAddress: Proposed originator wallet address
-- destination：Destination address (for example, when multisig addresses are transferred to other addresses, this field is the other address)
+- destination: Destination address (for example, when multisig addresses are transferred to other addresses, this field is the other address)
-- value： Amount of fil transferred
+- value: Amount of fil transferred
-- methodId：The methodNum corresponding to propose can be found in the inspect instruction
+- methodId: The methodNum corresponding to propose can be found in the inspect instruction
     - Propose: 2
     - Approve: 3
     - Cancel: 4